 Other Fuente releases like the Hemingway Signature, are prized for being among the world’s best cigars to incorporate a Cameroon wrapper.

-Today, many cigar makers ranging from Arturo Fuente to Oliva to Rocky Patel utilize true Cameroon wrapper in some of their most acclaimed blends.
+Today, many cigar makers ranging from Arturo Fuente to Oliva to Rocky Patel utilize authentic Cameroon wrapper in some of their most acclaimed blends.
 Given the instability of Cameroon and the Central African Republic, it is still a challenging and expensive tobacco to bring from seed to cigar.

 Other cigar makers like La Aurora or Aladino, have had success in creating pleasurable blends that use tobacco grown from Cameroon seed in Ecuador or Honduras.